 Today’s TIL is about Safari and a much needed shortcut that allows you to clean your iPhone’s browser with a single tap.

-It happens to all of us to have tens of Safari tabs open at a time, simply because there are a lot of third party apps that open webpages with the help of the built-in iOS Internet browser.
+It happens to all of us to have tens of Safari tabs open at one time, simply because there are a lot of third party apps that open web pages with the help of the built-in iOS Internet browser.
 Whenever you click a hyperlink in Mail or Messages a new tab is generated.
 This leads to an overcrowded Safari tab viewer, making it hard for you to reach those tabs that you truly need from a bunch of others.

 How To Instantly Close All Safari Tabs

-This shortcut is similar the the Open New Tab long press shortcut that unveils a list with the recently closed Safari windows.
+Fact: This shortcut is similar the the Open New Tab long press shortcut that unveils a list with the recently closed Safari windows.